Engineering · Sverklo

 This is concretely the same gap that the existing filename-as-signal design pattern already addresses in the downstream direction (when a filename matches a query, all definitions in that file are added to the pool, even if their bodies don’t lexically match).
 The fix is to add a symmetric upstream traversal: when a feature file is surfaced, its high-PageRank parents in the import graph are too.

-The one-line fix that probably moves the needle 10 points.
-If feature file F is surfaced by any per-channel retriever, and there exists a parent file P such that P imports F (transitively, depth ≤ 2) and P’s PageRank is in the top decile of the repository, add P to the candidate pool.
-Use the existing RRF fusion to rank it appropriately.
-Don’t over-engineer; this is six lines of TypeScript.
+The fix we shipped.
+If a feature file F is surfaced by any per-channel retriever, and there exists a parent file P such that P imports F (transitively, depth ≤ 2) and P’s PageRank is in the top decile of the repository, add P to the candidate pool.
+Existing RRF fusion ranks it.
+Six lines of TypeScript, behind --expand-upstream in v0.18.

 What this is not evidence of